 So what’s in your soil?
 Or more specifically, what’s in your fertilizer?
 If you use Miracle Gro, it’s nothing but synthetic chemicals, petroleum and salt– and those chemicals are dangerous for your soil, your plants, your fruits and vegetables, and let’s be honest, would you put those bright blue crystals in your mouth?

 On the other hand, would you put strawberries in your mouth?
 Cucumbers?
 Bananas?
 Lettuce?
 Avocados?
 Oats?
 Carrots?
 Apples?
 Celery?
 Potatoes?
 Grapes?
 Peaches?
-Of course you would And those are the things we use to make Good Sweet Earth products, like Living Worm Compost and Bold Tomato and Dulce Rosa.
+Of course you would And those are the things we use to make Good Sweet Earth products, like Living Worm Compost and Bold Tomato.
 We also use things like kelp (seaweed), alfalfa and coconut coir– nothing poisonous there, and nothing we would be afraid to put in our mouths.
 Of course, we wouldn’t recommend making a meal out of our compost and fertilizer products, but you won’t need to go to the emergency room or call poison control if you ingest them.
 The same can’t be said for Miracle Gro.